TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   25 -- a `callback=`-based pass-timing trace would settle this directly and has not been run.
 A plain Qiskit `optimization_level=2` baseline is also still missing from that comparison.
+- What causes PSF-Zero's own rare, large slowdowns exactly at the cliff's peak (spare=0) -- 3 of 30 runs across 5 rounds, up to 8x the median, spread across different seeds in different rounds rather than tied to one circuit.
+No mechanism proposed or tested (Addendum 27).
 - The ~4x same-day timing drift Addendum 26 found in its own no-search control -- narrowed to a session/machine-level effect rather than to `layout_search` itself, but the root physical cause (CPU boost/thermal